Find/Change license on gpl/lgpl code

 (OPeNDAP Inc, Nathan Potter)

-#2 Updated by Timothy McPhillips about 11 years ago
+#2 Updated by Timothy McPhillips over 11 years ago

 The jar file lib/jar/cipres/jacorb.jar needs to be removed and dependencies on it satisfied some other way.
 The Jacorb package (http://www.jacorb.org/) is distributed under the LGPL license, and thus cannot be included in the Kepler release.
 It was added to Kepler with the comment, "Added jacorb.jar because the actors for CIPRes need to use CORBA".